History of the Beehive

-In the mid 1700s Anton Jansa, a painter and avid beekeeper from Carniola (now a part of Slovenia) changed the shape and size of beehive boxes so they could be stacked.
-This picture shows his beehive which has been preserved and is located in the Jansa Museum of Apiculture in Slovenia, also home of the carniolan honeybee.
+In the mid 1700s Anton Jansa, a painter and avid beekeeper from Carniola (now a part of Slovenia) changed the shape and size of beehive boxes so they could be stacked and moved.
+This picture shows his beehive which has been preserved.
+It is located in the Jansa Museum of Apiculture in Slovenia, home of the carniolan honeybee.

 A few years later Thomas Wildman, a Scotch beekeeper introduced a hive design that resembled a skep with the top removed.
 It was made of straw and included removable bars from which the bees could draw comb, an early version of foundation-less frames.
 Because it was round the bars varied in length.
 The gap between the bars was ½ inch.
 It was a novel idea but it was not widely accepted.

 Almost a century later, in the 1850s, Lorenzo Langstroth, a Pennsylvania minister and bee hobbyist discovered “bee space”.
 He observed that bees would not draw comb in a space tighter than 3/8 inch.
 Tighter than 3/8 inch they would fill it with propolis, greater they would fill it with excess comb.
 Based on his discovery he designed a hive with frames that hung from the top of the box and were spaced to take advantage of “bee space”.